 Australasian New Car Assessment Program (ANCAP)

 The Australasian New Car Assessment Program runs a crash test program and publishes safety ratings for consumers, focused on the level of occupant and pedestrian protection and collision avoidance capabilities provided by different vehicle models.
-ANCAP is supported by its member organisations which include all of the state and territory automobile associations, the Commonwealth Department of Infrastructure and Regional Development, and road authorities in all states and territories as well as New Zealand.
+ANCAP is supported by its member organisations which include all of the state and territory automobile associations, the Commonwealth Department of Infrastructure, Regional Development and Cities, and road authorities in all states and territories as well as New Zealand.